AdaCore/gnatstudio/docs/users_guide/extending.rst

   </stats>

 Use the :file:`<button>` tag to create a simple button that the user can press to start an action.
-GPS also supports another type of button, a combo box, from which the user can choose among a list of choices.
+GNAT Studio also supports another type of button, a combo box, from which the user can choose among a list of choices.
 Create a combo box with the :file:`<entry>` tag, which accepts the following
 attributes: